scijones/scijones.github.io/index.md

 I was twice a graduate student instructor for Discrete Math at UofM.
 [I actually received an award for it](https://ece.engin.umich.edu/stories/award-winning-eecs-2014-graduate-student-instructors-instructional-aides-recognized "Technically, an honorable mention."), but more importantly, I received good evaluations from the students.
 Here's my favorite:

-"I originally didn't plan on attending discussion but I reluctantly went to retrieve my first midterm.
-Turns out, Steven Jones is hilarious and really knows his stuff, so I kept coming back".
+> I originally didn't plan on attending discussion but I reluctantly went to retrieve my first midterm.
+Turns out, Steven Jones is hilarious and really knows his stuff, so I kept coming back.

 I think I have presented at each [Soar workshop](https://soar.eecs.umich.edu/Soar-RelatedResearch/WorkshopPresentations) since 2014.
 [This is probably my favorite talk](https://soar.eecs.umich.edu/workshop/36/files/2016_spread_update_workshop.pdf), summarizing my approach to implementing spreading activation in Soar.